 Like skiers hitting a great powder day, it’s a treat for runners to hit cherry blossom-lined paths at the peak of their bloom.
-While Japan might be the ‘cherry blossom capital’, several other cities are cherry blossom ‘destinations’, among them Beijing, Washington, D.C., Vancouver, B.C., and Auckland.
+While Japan might be the ‘cherry blossom capital’, (Sakura Season) several other cities are cherry blossom ‘destinations’, among them Beijing, Washington, D.C., Vancouver, B.C., and Auckland.
 And, surprise — the largest collection of cherry trees in the United States is in Branch Brook Park in Newark!

 We’ve scoured the globe to come up with some of the best cherry blossom running spots.
 Before getting to the list, two items to point out: Since each season is different, predicting peak cherry blossom dates is like trying to forecast peak fall foliage.
 Generally speaking, peak time is late March to early April (November in the southern Hemisphere).
 Also, at peak bloom, these spots tend to be very popular, so we recommend going early to beat the crowds.
 To find all our routes tagged as ‘cherry blossoms’, click on the “Blossom” category on the GR home page.

 Cherry trees are thought to be native to the Himalayas.
 They are revered and beautifully cared for in Japan.
 Here are some of our favorite ‘cherry blossom’ (sakura) routes in the Japan locations covered by Great Runs.

 Tokyo.
 Some of the most popular running routes in Tokyo incorporate lovely, cherry tree lined paths.
 Top spots include the Imperial Palace and Akasaka Palace loops, the 5k route through 2,000 cherry trees in Koganei Park, and cherry tree-lined path of the Meguro River.